CalebA5/fleetly-pro-scaffold/replit.md

   - Location prompt now shows in new browser tabs/windows even if dismissed in another tab
   - Prompt still respects browser permission states (granted/denied/unavailable)
   - Improves first-time user experience when opening app in new contexts
+- **Tier Persistence Fixed**: Session and signin endpoints now properly fetch latest tier data from database
+  - When users register for a new tier (e.g., "Canada"), the data is persisted in the database
+  - Page refresh, sign-out, and sign-in all restore registered tiers correctly
+  - `/api/auth/session` and `/api/auth/signin` endpoints fetch operator data with current `subscribedTiers` and `activeTier`
+  - Tier information now persists reliably across browser sessions
+- **Mobile Location Auto-Sync**: Pickup field now automatically fills when location permission is granted
+  - LocationContext changes are watched and synced to the pickup input field
+  - Mobile experience now matches desktop version for location auto-detection

 ## System Architecture